jamesyoung-15/FallDetection/README.md

 # Simple Action Detection
-Project aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera input.
-Built for Raspberry Pi w/ camera.
+My internship project/mini-prototype that aims to detect in real-time whether a person is falling, sitting, standing, or walking using only a camera input.
+Prototype built for Raspberry Pi w/ camera.

 ## Usage
 ### Install Dependencies